-The result of the performed recalculation can be seen in Figure 6.8-1.
+For this reporting there has not been recalculation in this category of land as it can been seen in Figure 6.8-1.

 Figure 6.8-1: Current and previously reported emissions for category 4.E (kt CO2 eq.)

 The results of currently running CROLIS project that will enable application of Approach 3 for each LULUCF land use category are planned to be used three years from now.